sass/sass/README.md

 * Sending a message with a `null` value for a mandatory field.

-The `ProtocolError` message must *not* be used to report Sass errors or errors running custom functions or importers.
+The `ProtocolError` message must *not* be used to report Sass language errors.

 ### Host Language API